JCAndKSolutions/android-unit-test/README.md

 8.- Run your tests:

-Run `gradlew test` to run the JUnit tests only
+Run `gradlew test` to run the JUnit tests only.
 Run `gradlew check` to run both JUnit tests and instrumentation tests.
 Run `gradlew testPaidNormalDebug` to run a single variant tests.

 Optionally you can use system properties to select a subset of the tests to run:

 `-Dtest.single` property will set a include pattern for all variants.
 `-DtestPaidNormalDebug` property will set a include pattern only for that specific variant.

 For example:

 `gradlew test -Dtest.single=NormalTest` would run all variants but only the variants with the Normal flavor would find this test and run it.
 `gradlew testPaidNormalDebug -DtestPaidNormalDebug.single=NormalTest` would only run the PaidNormalDebug variant and only the test NormalTest.
 `gradlew testPaidNormalDebug -Dtest.single=NormalTest` would achieve the same of the above one.
 `gradlew testPaidNormalDebug -Dtest.single=BetaTest` would not find any test to run and pass with 0 errors.
 `gradlew test -Dtest.single=NormalTest -DtestPaidNormalDebug.single=PaidTest` would run the NormalTest in all variants that has it and PaidTest only in PaidNormalDebug variant.

 Requirements
 -----------------

 Gradle 1.6 or superior
 Android's Gradle Plugin
 An android app that builds with Gradle

 Android Library